risk-first/website/Map-And-Territory-Risk.md

 # Map And Territory Risk

-As we discussed in the [Communication Risk](Communication-Risk#misinterpretation-risk) section, our understanding of the world is informed by abstractions we create, and the names we give them.  <!-- tweet-end -->
+As we discussed in the [Communication Risk](Communication-Risk#misinterpretation-risk) section, our understanding of the world is informed by abstractions we create and the names we give them.  <!-- tweet-end -->

 For example, <!-- tweet-start -->Risk-First is about naming _risks_ within software development, so we can discuss and understand them better.<!-- tweet-end -->

-Our [Internal Models](Glossary#internal-model) of the world are constructed from these abstractions, and their relationships.
+Our [Internal Models](Glossary#internal-model) of the world are constructed from these abstractions and their relationships.

 ![Maps and Territories, and Communication happening between them](images/generated/risks/map-and-territory/communication.png)